suranjana58/Scalable_YELP_project_Analytics/README.md

 # Scalable_YELP_project_Analytics
-Project using pyspark to manage Big data in scalable analytics
+End to End Project using Pyspark,Google Cloud(GCP) to manage Big Data in scalable analytics Using Machine learning libraries in Pyspark like SVM,Trigram,kmeans,logistic Regression for Yelp Dataset scraped from Yelp website.
+In this project we deal with files as big as 5 GB ,11 datasets and derieve useful business information that would benefit business owners in USA